pascal-fb-martin/pidcc/README.md

 ## Restrictions

 PiDCC does not implement, and does not support, any of the feedback mechanisms described in the DCC standard.

+PiDCC does not support a mix of DCC and non DCC locomotives.

 ## Installation